janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

 - Preprocessing of data
 - Testing different clustering models and tuning
-- Comparison and evaluation between different clustering models
+- Comparison and evaluation between different clustering models Supervised classification model for analysis of common attributes within clusters
 - Description of results

 We identified two key features for our segmentation: